LucasHSchuber/eb_jobtype_categorizer/README.md

 ### Lucas H. Schuber
 ### Software developer / Systemutvecklare

 This repository contains the web applications job-type-categorizer where the user can assign categories to job types and create new categories.
-It is built using React.js with Vite.
 - Job Type Categorizer
 - Categoriy Managment